 There are a few points you need to mention to create urgency:

-- Limited offer – Give them the picture of the limited offer you are having which will get over soon.
+- Limited offer – Give them a picture of the limited offer you are having which will get over soon.

 - The price will increase soon – After the month-end, this offer will end soon and the price will increase or any complimentary stuff will not be included.
 Give this kind of picture to the leads.